 12. Miller and the Future of Constitutional Adjudication Alison L Young

 The UK Constitution After Miller: Brexit and Beyond will be published by Hart Publishing in 2018.
-Further information about the book can be found on the Hart Publishing website.
+Further information about the book can be found in this post and on the Hart Publishing website.
 A pre-publication draft of the first chapter of the book, in which the editors examine the arguments advanced before and the judgments given by the Divisional Court and the Supreme Court in Miller, can be downloaded via SSRN.